bhangu-creator/blind75/README.md

-# blind75
+# blind75 & Neetcode 150
 Following is the purpose of this repo :
-1. All the code for Blind 75 problems will be added inside this repo
+1. All the code for Blind 75 and Neetcode 150 problems will be added inside this repo
-2. This repo is made for the purpose of tracking the progress of Blind 75 problems
+2. This repo is made for the purpose of tracking the progress of Blind 75 and Neetcode 150 problems